bsod2528/cpu/README.md

 I'm calling it `VR16` 🙂👍.

+Checkout my blogs here on it so far: [Dev-Blogs](https://bsod2528.github.io/pages/tags.html) Click on blogs under the tag `soc-dev`

 ## Features
 - **16-bit Architecture**: All registers have 16 storage allowing higher levels of computing.
 - **Program Counter:** Increments the `fetching` cycle of the CPU.
 Supports branching, thus one can come back to previous state.